minetonight/darts-window-cricket/roadmap.md

-v   ))) make it work on android v   )) the text file contains the marks history data structure serialized in human readable form. ---alternating lines with each player name and score for each round--- v   )) if there is a history file, load the latest players names from the file to the data input screen
-    )) read history as text in the app
+v   ))) make it work on android v   )) the text file contains the marks history data structure serialized in human readable form. ---alternating lines with each player name and score for each round--- v   )) if there is a history file, load the latest players names from the file to the data input screen v   )) read history as text in the app
+    )) export game files
+     - paste bin?
+     - google drive?

 v   ) replay game function
 v   )) from history file, call functions that add marks and switch players